-If you suspect you might have Achilles tendonitis, check in with your doctor so it doesn't get worse.
-Your doc will ask about the activities you've been doing as well as examine your leg, foot, ankle, and knee for range of motion.
+If you think you might have Achilles tendonitis, check in with your doctor before it gets any worse.
+Your doc will ask about the activities you've been doing and will examine your leg, foot, ankle, and knee for range of motion.

-If your pain is more severe, the doctor may also examine you to be sure you haven't ruptured (torn) your Achilles tendon.
+If your pain is more severe, the doctor may also make sure you haven't ruptured (torn) your Achilles tendon.
 To check this, the doc might have you lie face down and bend your knee while he or she presses on your calf muscles to see if your foot flexes.
-Any flexing of the foot means the tendon isn't completely torn.
+Any flexing of the foot means the tendon is at least partly intact.

 It's possible that the doctor might also order an X-ray or MRI scan of your foot and leg to check for fractures, partial tears of the tendon, or signs of a condition that might get worse.

 Foot and ankle pain also might be a sign of other overuse injuries that can cause foot and heel pain, like plantar fasciitis and Sever's disease.
 If you also have any problems like these, they also need to be treated.